 The Dry Earth: Reversed Terraforming

-After terraforming Mars quite a few times, I’ve now done the reverse thing: martifying Earth.
-What would our planet look like if all the water suddenly disappeared?
-Like a Pale Yellow Dot, a kind of cross-over between the Moon and Mars.
+After terraforming Mars quite a few times, I’ve now done the reverse thing: martifying our own planet.
+What would Earth look like without a drop of water?
+When all lakes, seas and oceans suddenly disappeared?
+Our world would become a Pale Yellow Marble, a kind of cross-over between the Moon and Mars.

 On the other hand: sometimes planets lose a lot of water in the course of their existence.
 Mars, for example, once had a complete ocean in the northern hemisphere and there is nothing left of it.
 Why and how all that water disappeared is still a mystery.
 It is very speculative to assume that a somewhat clumsy technological civilization has had something to do with it, but it cannot be ruled out completely.

 Let’s just say it’s a fun thought experiment, this Dry Earth.
 Or perhaps a nice setting for a 120-episode Netflix series about the last survivors who fight each other for life and death.
 And at least a nice print to put on the wall, to look at and think from time to time: it’s so good that we have water.